 1. What is your budget?

-For the cost of a mattress, you can get mattresses that cost under $100 (cheap, brandless ones) and you can get top-end luxury mattresses that can cost $30,000 and more.
+Cost-wise, you can get mattresses in Singapore that cost under $100 (cheap, brandless ones) and you can get top-end luxury mattresses that can cost $10,000 and more.

-I suggest budgeting about $2,000 to $5,000 for your mattress.
-That budget should be able to get you a pretty decent mattress and accessories (pillows, mattress toppers, bedsheets).
+I suggest budgeting about $2,000 to $5,000.
+That budget should be able to get you a pretty decent mattress and accessories (pillows, toppers, bedsheets).
 A bed frame will cost somewhere between $500 to $1,000 and more.

 Make sure to apply for a credit card that will give you rebates so you have extra savings.